hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 By default, the state file is stored in your local workspace.

 ???
 **Can anyone tell me why the state file is so important?
 Have you ever lost your state file?
 What was that like?
 I can tell you from experience it's not fun.
 You have to go and clean up or delete everything you built by hand instead of simply running `terraform destroy`.
 Recovering from a lost or corrupted state file is possible but painful and time consuming.
-It has become much easier with Terraform Import, but it is still far from a simple automated process.**
+It has become much easier with `terraform import`, but it is still far from a simple automated process.**

 **Also, sometimes sensitive data can leak to the state file.
 We do our best to prevent this but the safest solution is to encrypt and store the entire state file in a safe place.**